ditatechwriter/dita_stuff/linter.md

     choco install vale
     ```

-2. Clone this repository.
+## Clone this repository

     ```console
     git clone git@github.com:Venafi/venafi-vale.git
     ```

+## Configure Vale

-3. Add the `.vale.ini` file to the root of the folder of the repository you whose content you want to lint.
+1. Add the `.vale.ini` file to the root of the folder of the repository you whose content you want to lint.
-4. Add the `styles` folder to the `.github` folder of the repository.
+2. Add the `styles` folder to the `.github` folder of the repository.
+Click the answer.
-5. Update `.gitignore`:
+3. Update `.gitignore`:

     ```text
     # Vale